vlaufoo/MatrixMult/README.md

 ![Square_Parallel_Comparison_double_width.png](https://github.com/vlaufoo/MatrixMult/blob/master/Square_Parallel_Comparison_double_width.png?raw=true)

-Once the matrix becomes a 1:2 rectangle, the 2 thread, 8 thread and 10 thread solutions become more suitable for the operation as thay fit perfectly the shape of the result matrix, but the overhead associated with initializing the threads is too costly to allow the more parallelized versions to outperform the simpler two-threaded operation.
+Once the matrix becomes a 1:2 rectangle, the 2 thread, 8 thread and 10 thread solutions become more suitable for the operation as they fit perfectly the shape of the result matrix, but the overhead associated with initializing the threads is too costly to allow the more parallelized versions to outperform the simpler two-threaded operation.
 Let's try to understand if this overhead is indeed caused by the initialization of the threads, or is linked to another factor.
 If it was given, at least in part, by the threads, increasing the load of each thread, should in theory counter this problem, by spreading the lost time among more operations (multiply & add).

 With the same dataset, graphing the average Speedup across all matrix dimensions, against the operands' form factor, yields the following result:

 ![Double_width_speedup_change_with_FFO.png](https://github.com/vlaufoo/MatrixMult/blob/master/Double_width_speedup_change_with_FFO.png?raw=true)